PhaserEditor2D/helpcenter-phaser3/README.md

 ## API view

 The API view shows the Phaser API with a hierarchical layout.

+You can open an API element in a Documentation editor by double-clicking on it.
+Also, with the context menu you can select opening an element's source code in an editor.

+When you select an element, the **Inspector** view shows the its documentation.

 ### Layout